 Q: Were any other assets considered in calculating the estimated annual lifetime retirement income?

 No, the IU-sponsored retirement plans are used to calculate each employee’s estimated annual lifetime retirement income.
 Social Security, PERF, personal savings and/or income derived from IRAs, other retirement plans, etc. should also be considered by each employee.
 The Retirement Readiness Online Calculator allows for participants to add in other forms of retirement savings and pensions.

 Q: What is full Social Security retirement age?
 What happens if I want to retire early or after reaching full Social Security retirement age?

 Full Social Security retirement age is the age defined by Social Security to receive a full Social Security benefit.
 It is based on date of birth.
 Individuals may choose to retire earlier or later than full Social Security age.
 By simply sliding the dial on the Retirement Readiness Online Calculator, participants have the ability to model any age between 62 – 75.

 If a participant is over the age of 75, the Retirement Readiness Statement will reflect the individual’s current age.
-The individual will need to input a Social Security override amount for this to be reflected in the chart.

 Q: Does IU Retiree status affect my ability to retire?